-Competitive Suppliers contract with the Town through the Board of Selectmen.
+Competitive Suppliers contract with the Town through its Town Administrator .
 The contract is negotiated, recommended, and monitored for compliance by the Consultant.
-No contract is binding until it is approved by the Town Administrator and the Board of Selectmen.
+No contract is binding until it is approved by the Town Administrator .
 The complete set of Competitive Supplier responsibilities is found in the Electric Service Agreement (ESA) between the Town and the Competitive Supplier.